hlim18/SaferTrip_JL/README.md

 // The default language is Korean var lang = "ko";
-// Check for localStorage support (On reload, show the website based on previous setting) if("localStorage" in window){
+// Check for localStorage support (save language choice) if("localStorage" in window){
     var usrLang = localStorage.getItem("uiLang");
         if(usrLang) {